schnogz/iterm-blockchain-components/README.md

 # iterm-crypto-status-bar-components
-Custom Bitcoin (BTC) related status bar components for use with iTerm2.
+Custom crypto related status bar components for use with iTerm2.

 ![overview](screenshots/overview.png)